The average American home has over 100 different species of bugs living inside.

 Use pesticides inside and outside your home to kill and prevent spider infestations.

 For pesticides to be effective, the spider needs to come in direct contact with it.
-This is why you should spray pesticide in cracks or crevices where they may live.
+This is why you should spray pesticides in cracks or crevices where they may live.
 Small areas will force the spider to interact with the pesticide, leading to their death.

 There is no clear answer for the best pesticides for spiders.
 Some people opt for powerful chemical pesticides to immediately stop the problem.
 Other people prefer natural pesticides that aren’t harmful to pets or children.